+0 Score change

 Compliant Acceptable with concerns Breach or serious slippage

-• The whistleblower framework is not designed to handle misconduct quietly — it is designed to ensure misconduct is handled correctly.
-These are fundamentally different goals.
+• The framework isn't built to handle misconduct quietly — it's built to handle it correctly.
+Different goals.

-• A CFO who wants something "handled internally" is not necessarily acting in bad faith — but compliance cannot pre-commit to outcomes in order to secure management cooperation.
+• A CFO who wants something "handled internally" isn't necessarily acting in bad faith, but compliance cannot pre-commit to outcomes to secure cooperation.

-• When an internal process fails the reporter, the external escalation path exists precisely for that scenario — and it cannot be blocked.
+• When the internal process fails the reporter, the external escalation path exists for exactly that scenario — and cannot be blocked.

-• The reversed burden of proof under Art.
-21(5) is not a detail — it is the core operational fact that changes how retaliation claims land.
+• The reversed burden under Art.
+21(5) is the operational core that changes how retaliation claims land.

 Bundesamt für Justiz · Interview Room 3 · Day 186, 09:34